-Experiential Education complements in-class instruction in diverse ways, including academic service learning, study abroad, faculty-mentored research, internships, solving real world current business challenges, and interacting directly with business leaders and industry partners.
-Interested students should speak directly to either their faculty advisor or the School of Management Director for Experiential Education to discuss specific opportunities that are currently being offered each semester.
-Students are required to complete one experiential education activity in partial fulfillment of degree requirements (BUSI 495).
+Experiential Education complements in-class instruction in diverse ways, including academic service learning, study abroad, faculty-mentored research, internships, solving real-world business challenges, and interacting directly with business leaders and industry partners.
+Interested students should speak directly to their advisor or the School of Management Director for Experiential Education to discuss specific opportunities offered each semester.
+Students must complete one experiential education activity in partial fulfillment of degree requirements (BUSI 495).

-The Professional Enrichment Program complements traditional pedagogy with supplemental experiences during which our students meet and network with area specialists, learn from business leaders, and are exposed to contemporary and cutting edge business issues that are not otherwise discussed in an academic curriculum.
-In this way students are exposed to those issues that currently impact local and global business enterprise, from the perspective of business leaders, with insights and perspectives offered that can be integrated into student academic studies and professional endeavors.
+The Professional Enrichment Program complements traditional pedagogy with supplemental experiences during which our students meet and network with area specialists, learn from business leaders, and are exposed to contemporary and cutting-edge business issues that are not usually discussed in the classroom.
+In this way, students are exposed to those issues that currently impact local and global business enterprise, from the perspective of business leaders, with insights and perspectives offered that can be integrated into academic studies and professional endeavors.
 Secondly, the program offers workshops and activities designed to strengthen the professional polish of the student.
 These include the "mocktail social," "dress for success seminar," and "business etiquette workshop," among others.
-Interested students should speak directly to either their faculty advisor or the School of Management Director of Professional Enrichment to discuss specific opportunities that are currently being offered each semester.
-Students are required to complete 20 activities that are PE and CI combined in partial fulfillment of degree requirements (BUSI 495).
+Interested students should speak directly to their advisor or the School of Management Director of Professional Enrichment to discuss specific opportunities offered each semester.
+Students are required to complete 20 PE and CI activities (combined) in partial fulfillment of degree requirements (BUSI 495).

-Entrepreneurship and Career Orientation involves all course-level learning goals which are designed to support industry-driven objectives, and are referenced by entrepreneurs and executives in the employment market.
-In this way, the school's academic programs are entrepreneurship and career oriented and designed to strengthen student business creation, job placement and advancement in the workforce.
+Entrepreneurship and Career Orientation involves all course-level learning goals which are designed to support industry-driven objectives and are referenced by entrepreneurs and executives in the employment market.
+In this way, the school's academic programs are career oriented and designed to strengthen student business creation, job placement, and advancement in the workforce.

 The Community Impact Program supports the school's commitment to student engagement in their educational experiences, cooperative learning, community engagement, and personal growth.
 The co-curricular program sponsors activities that engage students across varied platforms with their peers, faculty and staff, community members, and industry partners.
 Whether it is by way of clubs and honor societies, or field trips to the stock exchange, the program seeks out those activities that bring stakeholder groups together for the purpose of creating a vibrant community with synergies that advance the academic and professional aspirations of all participants.
-Students are required to complete 20 PE and CI activities in partial fulfillment of degree requirements (BUSI 495).
+Students are required to complete 20 PE and CI activities (combined) in partial fulfillment of degree requirements (BUSI 495).